rahulshc/wTools/doc/eng/README.md

   <summary><a href="./concept/Equalizer.md#equalizer">
     Equalizer
   </a></summary>
   This is a routine that compares two elements of an array and returns <code>true</code> if the comparison condition is met, otherwise - <code>false</code>.
-The `equalizer` as a callback function is passed to the routines intended for working with arrays.
+The `equalizer` as a callback function is passed to the routines intended for working with [Long](./concept/Long.md) types.
 </details>

 <details>